Bio

 Publisher: Pegasus/Simon & Schuster -- hardback, kindle, audio

-The true story of Cioma Schonhaus, a 20-year old Jew who forged papers for hundreds of Jews while hiding in Berlin, bought a sailboat so he could relax though he never sailed before, sabotaged weapons in a munitions factory, had lots of girlfriends, dined at snazzy restaurants a few tables from major Nazis, then bicycled 600 miles to Switzerland as the Gestapo was closing in on him.
+The true story of Cioma Schonhaus, a 20-year old Jew who forged papers for hundreds of Jews while hiding in Berlin, bought a sailboat though he never sailed before, sabotaged weapons, had lots of girlfriends, dined at snazzy restaurants and fashionable bars (while "hiding"), and bicycled 600 miles to Switzerland as the Gestapo was closing in on him.
+Switzerland took him in though it sent 27,000 Jews back to Germany.

 Code Name Madeleine: A Sufi Spy in Nazi-Occupied Paris.
 Publisher: WW Norton.
 In its 2nd printing.